 The main point is to become familiar with your intrusive thoughts and accept that at the end of the day, they’re just thoughts, not facts.

 Accepting death as the inevitable end of our human experience is the first step to being at peace with it.
+Instead of focusing on death, we can live more mindfully by letting go of our need to control.

 2. Focus on the Things You Can Control